Foreign signals intelligence

 CSE’s signals intelligence mandate and operations are clearly and carefully targeted, by law, to the activities of foreign individuals, states, organizations or terrorist groups that have implications for Canada’s international affairs, defence or security.
 CSE does not have the mandate or authority to monitor the private communications of Canadians.
 More emphatically, in our foreign intelligence work, it is against the law for CSE to target Canadians anywhere, or anyone in Canada.
 We also can’t ask our allies to do anything on our behalf that is not legal for us to do.

 However, in the course of targeting foreign entities outside Canada in an interconnected and highly networked world, it is possible that we may incidentally intercept Canadian communications or information.
-The National Defence Act acknowledges that this may happen and provides for the Minister of National Defence to authorize this interception in specific circumstances.
-If a private communication is incidentally intercepted (e.g. a foreign individual we are targeting overseas is communicating with someone in Canada), CSE takes steps to protect the privacy of that information.
+The National Defence Act acknowledges that this may happen and provides for the Minister of National Defence to authorize foreign intelligence collection activities that could risk this interception.
+If, in conducting these authorized foreign intelligence collection activities, a private communication is incidentally intercepted (e.g. a foreign individual we are targeting overseas is communicating with someone in Canada), CSE must and does take steps to protect the privacy of that information.

 While CSE cannot and does not target Canadians or persons in Canada in its foreign signals intelligence work, CSE’s capabilities may, under the Assistance Mandate, be employed by national security or law enforcement agencies in a variety of circumstances—including intercept operations against a Canadian or individuals in Canada.
 In those cases, CSE is acting in an assistance role, is operating under the requesting agency’s legal authority (such as a warrant) and is subject to the provisions of their mandate and policies.